ash-project/ash/documentation/topics/relationships.md

 ## Relationships Basics

-A relationship must exist between a source resource and a destination resource.
+A relationship exists between a source resource and a destination resource.
 These are defined in the `relationships` block of the source resource.
 For example, if `MyApp.Tweet` is the source resource, and `MyApp.User` is the destination resource, we could define a relationship called `:owner` like this:

 ```elixir
 defmodule MyApp.Tweet do